By Mike Case

 8. Some well-known landmarks in the Washington, D.C., area were built by the Army Corps of Engineers.

-Some of these include the Tidal Basin, the Washington Monument and the Pentagon (which they built in 16 months!).
+Some of these include the Tidal Basin, the Washington Monument and the Pentagon (which they built in only 16 months!).
 Fun fact: USACE also had a hand in planting the famous cherry trees around the Tidal Basin.

 9. Speaking of building, the USACE has built plenty of structural marvels around the country.